 House plants offer so many more benefits than just a bit of decoration.

-From lowering stress levels, boosting your mood and improving the indoor air quality, house plants bring a whole load of benefits you may never have thought possible.
+From lowering stress levels, boosting your mood and improving the indoor air quality, the benefits of plants are plentiful – some you may never have thought possible.
 Even better, these benefits are backed up by scientific study and research.

 Thanks to roughly 500 million years of development, plants have evolved to do some truly amazing things.